OSU-CS290-F18/final-project-cs290-group-7/README.md

 CS290 Web Development Final Project

 ## Introduction
 Mixolydian is a reddit-inspired website that allows musicians, both hobbyists and professionals, to upload and share their original music with the world.
-Mixolydian is designed as both a self-promotion platform, as well as a place for users to discover new music of different genres.
+Mixolydian is designed as both a self-promotion platform and a place for users to discover new music of different genres.

 Myxolidian operates on a `Flask` backend and a `React` based frontend.
 ## Planned Features